Register Your Spruce Number

 If your terms do not yet have such language, you are free to use and adapt the following template language in your agreements:

-You agree to receive (you "opt in" to receiving) SMS text messages from our organization related to services that we are providing to you.
+You agree to receive (you "opt in" to receiving) SMS text messages from [org_name], related to services that we are providing to you.
 Message and data rates may apply, and message frequency varies.
 You may text us STOP at any time to opt out of receiving SMS text messages from us.
 You may text us HELP at any time to receive help.

 Please Note: This template is not legal advice and is provided for general guidance ONLY.
 Please consult with legal counsel to consider the specifics of your situation.